Aurotek/playbook/desarrollo/code_coverage.md

 ```bash
 XDEBUG_MODE=coverage phpunit --filter test --coverage-html coverage
 ```
 After running the command, you will see a new folder called coverage.
-Enter and open the index file, there you can see the coverage of your test with colors :D
+Enter and open the index file, there you can see the coverage of your test with colors.